brunoczim/thedes-design/src/01_game_spec/01_time.md

 ## Lunar Phases

 There are eight lunar phases:
-- New (first phase)
+- new (first phase)
-- Waxing crescent
+- waxing crescent
-- First quarter
+- first quarter
-- Waxing gibbous
+- waxing gibbous
-- Full
+- full
-- Waning gibbous
+- waning gibbous
-- Last quarter
+- last quarter
-- Waning crescent
+- waning crescent

 Each lunar phase lasts only one day.
 A month starts at the day whose lunar phase is "new",